 How can Artificial Intelligence (AI) and Machine Learning (ML) help us to enrich and research cultural heritage collections?
 How can ML models be adapted to the complexities of historical and cultural material it has not been trained for?
 Which biases can we reveal in historical collections?
 How can we gain new perspectives by using AI in researching cultural heritage data?
 Our new webinar series will discuss these questions with you and present projects and people who are reflecting on exactly these matters.

 ‘EuropeanaTech x AI’ will take place every two weeks, beginning on 23 April.
 Each session will introduce a new project or research topic related to AI in the cultural heritage sector.
 Every webinar will last around 90 minutes and will be held via Zoom.
-In the concluding session (date to be announced), we will meet with all the speakers in a virtual marketplace to mingle, discuss the projects and exchange ideas.
+In the concluding session we will meet with all the speakers in a virtual marketplace to mingle, discuss the projects and exchange ideas.

 This webinar series - and especially the concluding session - is a work in progress.
 If you want to contribute, please get in touch with me (Larissa Borck).
 We particularly welcome short project pitches or topics for discussion at the virtual marketplace!
 We are also open to ideas on how to enhance synergies with other efforts within or outside the Europeana community, for example the AI4LAM community.